Darshan Academy

 Darshan Academy is a CBSE Affiliated, English medium, co-educational private high school.
-The school is situated in 22 cities of India and Abroad- Ambala, Amritsar, Bhubaneswar, Bigas, Dasuya, Delhi, Devlali, Ferozepur, Guleria Bhat, Hisar, Jalandhar, Jansat, Kaithal, Kalka, Lucknow, Ludhiana, Meerut, Modasa, Pune, Rathonda, Sundargarh and Cali (Colombia).
+The school is situated in 22 cities of India and Columbia.

 Overview

 Darshan Academy was founded by Sant Rajinder Singh Ji Maharaj.
-The school teaches students from classes Pre-KG to 12th.
-Darshan Academy offers Senior Secondary Education in the fields of Science (Medical, Non-Medical), Commerce and Humanities.
+The school teaches students from classes pre-kindergarten to 12th grade.
+Darshan Academy offers senior secondary education in the fields of science (medical and non-medical), commerce, and humanities.